InnerveSummerOfCode/ISOC-23-WEBD/README.md

 **To Access:** Use the deployed link provided above.

-IssueNo.7.**Contact Us:** Establish a "Contact Us" section equipped with a robust database for efficiently managing inquiries and user feedback.
+IssueNo.7.**Contact Us:** I created a ContactUs page along with error checks and light and dark mode which empower users with the ability to seamlessly switch between light and dark modes, thereby elevating their browsing experience equipped with a robust database for efficiently managing inquiries and user feedback.

 **ToAccess:** Go to Contact Us option in the nav bar.